worldiaday/Awesome-InformationArchitecture/README.md

 # Awesome Information Architecture
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated, preferably annotated list of awesome resources about information architecture to learn about "What is Information ARchitecutre?"
+A curated, preferably annotated list of awesome resources about information architecture to learn about "What is Information Architecture?"
 This list is for resources in English.
-Please create

-How to contribute
+### Contribute

+> Contributions welcome.
+Add links through pull requests or create an issue to start a discussion.
+Read the [contribution guidelines](contributing.md) first.

 # Contents